microsoft/go-images/docs/tags.md

 If a tag includes `-fips`, that indicates that Go build commands inside the container will set the `GOEXPERIMENT` environment variable to use a FIPS-compatible crypto backend by default.
 Be careful: this isn't the only step necessary to build a FIPS-compliant app.
 See the [FIPS readme] for more information about `GOEXPERIMENT` and FIPS.

 You don't need to use a `-fips` tag to build a FIPS-compliant app: you can use the non`-fips` image and set `GOEXPERIMENT` yourself.
 The Go toolset is the same in both images.
 We provide a `-fips` tag to minimize the changes necessary to make an existing Dockerfile build a FIPS-compliant app.

-**In Go 1.18 and earlier**, the `-fips` image contained a different branch of Go that was capable of building FIPS-compliant apps, and non`-fips` tags weren't able to build FIPS-compliant apps. `GOEXPERIMENT` was not involved in producing FIPS apps at this time.
-See the [FIPS readme] for more details.

 # Tag lifecycle